Blossom-Network/gmod-discord-relay/README.md

 # gmod-discord-relay

 Don't use on production servers, in early development.
-Just a little proof on concept using GWSockets + discord.js.
+Just a little proof of concept using GWSockets + discord.js.

 # Installation